Trump revels in packed Michigan crowd amid book fallout

 “Donald Trump knew all along just how deadly this virus is,” Democratic presidential nominee Joe Biden said in a virtual fundraiser.
 “He knew and purposefully played it down because all he was concerned about was his reelection, didn’t want to affect economic growth.”

 Trump, answering questions at the White House, insisted “there was no lie” in his often dismissive public comments and said he was only tying to project calm.
-He offered a similar explanation to his Michigan supporters while taking a potshot at Woodward and even comparing himself to Prime Minister Winston Churchill leading the British through Nazi bombings in World War II.
+He offered a similar explanation to his Michigan supporters while taking a potshot at Woodward.

 “This wack job that wrote the book, he said, ‘well Trump knew a little bit,'" Trump told the crowd.
 “They wanted me to come out and scream, ‘people are dying, we’re dying.’
 No, no. We did it just the right way.
 We have to be calm.
 We don’t want to be crazed lunatics.”